simonswain/zenbot/README.md

 you to set state.
 This is good for having a control surface both on the device and in the cloud.
 You can control via either end.

-Panels are matched up to the streams schemas they work with.
+Panels are matched up to the streams/schemas they work with.
 They are designed to represent and/or control based on the data type of the schema